penzboti/The-Cycle-Reborn-Settings/README.md

 # info
 Editing The Cycle Reborn server data without you having to manually do it trough MongoDB Compass.

-# what should i expect
+# what should you expect
 - be able to edit
     - stash (this means adding and removing items)
     - currency